awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-create.md

 1. On the **Review *stack\-name*** page, review the changes for this change set\.

-   If the template includes AWS Identity and Access Management \(IAM\) resources, select **I acknowledge that AWS CloudFormation might create IAM resources**\.
+   If the template includes AWS Identity and Access Management \(IAM\) resources, select **I acknowledge that CloudFormation might create IAM resources**\.
 IAM resources can modify permissions in your AWS account; review these resources to ensure that you're permitting only the actions that you intend\.
 For more information, see [Controlling access with AWS Identity and Access Management](using-iam-template.md)\.

 1. Choose **Create change set**\.
 Specify a name for the change set and optionally specify a description of the change set to identify its purpose\.
 Then, choose **Create change set**\.

    You're redirected to the **Changes** tab of the change set's details page\.
-While AWS CloudFormation generates the change set, the status of the change set is **CREATE\_IN\_PROGRESS**\.
-After it has created the change set, AWS CloudFormation sets the status to **CREATE\_COMPLETE**\.
-In the **Changes** section, AWS CloudFormation lists all of the changes that it will make to your stack\.
+While CloudFormation generates the change set, the status of the change set is **CREATE\_IN\_PROGRESS**\.
+After it has created the change set, CloudFormation sets the status to **CREATE\_COMPLETE**\.
+In the **Changes** section, CloudFormation lists all of the changes that it will make to your stack\.
 For more information, see [Viewing a change set](using-cfn-updating-stacks-changesets-view.md)\.
 ![\[The details page for the nested change set.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-nested-stacks-change-sets-details.png)

-   If AWS CloudFormation fails to create the change set \(reports `FAILED` status\), fix the error displayed in the **Status** field, and then recreate the change set\.
+   If CloudFormation fails to create the change set \(reports `FAILED` status\), fix the error displayed in the **Status** field, and then recreate the change set\.

 ------
 #### [ Create a change set \(console\) ]